MartinP7r/blog/_posts/2022-08-29-swift-commandline-tool.md

 ```
 {: file='Package.swift' }

-`main.swift` is the templates entry-point and we'll just replace its `Hello, world!` content with some simple logic to print out the current directory's listing.
+`main.swift` is the templates entry-point and for now, we'll replace its `Hello, world!` content with some simple logic to print out the current directory's listing.

 ```swift
 import Files